Georgii Reshtenko: 2019–20 season: Junior Grand Prix debut

 Debuting on the Junior Grand Prix circuit, Reshtenko finished thirteenth at 2019 JGP Russia.
-He would subsequently compete on the junior level at the 2019 Prague Ice Cup where he won the silver medal.
+He subsequently competed on the junior level at the 2019 Prague Ice Cup where he won the silver medal.
 Going on to compete on the senior level at the 2019 CS Golden Spin of Zagreb, where he placed eighteenth.

-Reshtenko would then end the season by finishing sixth at the 2020 Four National Championships.
+Reshtenko then ended the season by finishing sixth at the 2020 Four National Championships.

 2020–21 season

 Reshtenko started the season by finishing fourth at the 2020 Santa Claus Cup and fifth at the 2021 Four National Championships.
-He would then end the season by finishing fourteenth at the 2021 International Challenge Cup.
+He then ended the season by finishing fourteenth at the 2021 International Challenge Cup.

 2021–22 season

-Prior to the season, it was announced that while continuing to work with Michal Matloch in Prague, Reshtenko would also make trips to St. Petersburg, Russia to be trained by former coach, Roman Usatov.
-While competing on the 2021–22 ISU Junior Grand Prix circuit, Reshtenko would place eleventh at 2021 JGP Slovakia and fifth at 2021 JGP Slovenia.
+Prior to the season, it was announced that while continuing to work with Michal Matloch in Prague, Reshtenko would also make trips to St. Petersburg, Russia, to be trained by former coach, Roman Usatov.
+While competing on the 2021–22 ISU Junior Grand Prix circuit, Reshtenko placed eleventh at 2021 JGP Slovakia and fifth at 2021 JGP Slovenia.

-Subsequently competing on the 2021–22 ISU Challenger Series, he would finish eighth at the 2021 CS Denis Ten Memorial Challenge, twenty-first at the 2021 CS Warsaw Cup, and ninth at the 2021 CS Golden Spin of Zagreb.
-Reshtenko would then go on to compete at the 2022 Four National Championships, where he won the silver medal behind Matyáš Bělohradský.
+Subsequently, competing on the 2021–22 ISU Challenger Series, he finished eighth at the 2021 CS Denis Ten Memorial Challenge, twenty-first at the 2021 CS Warsaw Cup, and ninth at the 2021 CS Golden Spin of Zagreb.
+Reshtenko then went on to compete at the 2022 Four National Championships, where he won the silver medal behind Matyáš Bělohradský.

-In February, following the Russian invasion of Ukraine, Reshtenko would end his working relationship with Usatov and stop training in Russia at the request of the Czech Figure Skating Association.
+In February, following the Russian invasion of Ukraine, Reshtenko ended his working relationship with Usatov and stopped training in Russia at the request of the Czech Figure Skating Association.

-Selected to represent the Czech Republic at the 2022 World Junior Championships in Tallinn, Estonia, Reshtenko would finish eleventh overall.
+Selected to represent the Czech Republic at the 2022 World Junior Championships in Tallinn, Estonia, Reshtenko finished eleventh overall.